LLNL/CompilerGPT/README.md

     compgpt --config=configfile.json --createconfig=claude

-Note, the interaction with GPT uses GPT's Python library, while the interaction with claude is based on curl.
+Note, the interaction with GPT uses OpenAI's Python library, while the interaction with claude is based on curl.
 This demonstrates the flexibility of the driver.

-In addition, the optai driver can be setup to use AI for translation projects.
-Currently, the config file has to be tweaked manually.
+In addition, compgpt can be setup to use AI for translation projects.
+Currently, the config file has to be tweaked manually to support that use case.

 ## License